sammo11r/MyUI/README.md

 ### `npm run lint`

 This checks the code quality for the entire project and gives a detailed list of errors.
+In order to disable linting for a particular line, the comment `// eslint-disable-next-line` can be used.

 ## Common Errors
 ### `'make' is not recognized as an internal or external command, operable program or batch file.`